darshan315/flow_past_cylinder_by_DRL/README.md

 For the simulation setup in OpenFOAM, the base case for the simulation may be found in `./test_cases/cylinder2D_base`.
 For more info see [here.](https://ml-cfd.com/2020/12/29/running-pytorch-models-in-openfoam-basic-setup-and-examples/)

+To Built the singularity image follow the instruction given [here](https://github.com/AndreWeiner/of_pytorch_docker).
+The singularity image file (.sif) should be in parent directory.

-This base cylinder is executable with singularity image as,
+This base case is executable with singularity image as,

 ``` singuarity run of2006-py1.6-cpu.sif ./Allrun ./test_cases/cylinder2D_base/ ```